The increase in the purchase price for energy-efficient drive systems is often quickly recovered thanks to the overall savings in energy costs.

 - 2, 4 and 6 poles;

-This Regulation does NOT apply to engines fully integrated into a product (eg in a gearbox, pump, fan or compressor) for which it is not possible to test the energy performance independently of the product and to the self-braking motors.
-It does not apply to engines designed to operate: more than 4000 m s.l.m .; at ambient air temperatures higher than 60 ° C; at ambient air temperatures below -30 ° C.
+The above-mentioned Regulations do NOT apply to motors fully integrated in a product (e.g. in a gearbox, pump, fan or compressor) for which it is not possible to test the energy performance independently from the product and to self-braking motors.
+They also do not apply to motors designed to work:

 - at more than 4000 m a.s.l.;